Partial identification via conditional linear programs: estimation and policy learning: Example: impact of Medicaid access or enrollment

 \paragraph{Impacts of Medicaid enrollment.}

 Next, we consider the same question but for enrollment in Medicaid $D$ rather than selection from the waitlist $Z$.
-In particular, if we there were no capacity constraints, and we could enroll individuals into Medicaid directly based off their potential outcomes ($Y(0)$ and $Y(1)$), how would this compare to simply taking everyone off the waitlist (i.e. $Y(D(1))$)?
+In particular, if there were no capacity constraints, and we could enroll individuals into Medicaid directly based off their potential outcomes ($Y(0)$ and $Y(1)$), how would this compare to simply taking everyone off the waitlist (i.e. $Y(D(1))$)?
 We make this comparison in two ways: (i) the number of additional ED visits $E[Y(D(1))] - \E[\min_d Y(d)]$, and the proportion of individuals with additional ED visits under the no-waitlist policy, $P(Y(D(1)) \neq \min_{d} Y(d))$.
-Here we use the de-biased BFS estimator with nuisance functions again fit using multinomial gradient boosted decision trees and 3-fold cross-fitting. \footnote{For $14\%$ of units in the sample, the conditional linear program using the estimated constraint vector $\hat{\bm{b}}(X_i)$ was not feasible, implying that the exclusion restriction is not possible with those estimated values.
+Here we use the de-biased BFS estimator with nuisance functions again fit using multinomial gradient boosted decision trees and 3-fold cross-fitting.
+For $14\%$ of units in the sample, the LP was not feasible, implying the exclusion restriction is not possible with those estimated values.
 We exclude these units from the analysis.
-It may be possible to use the feasibility of the conditional linear programs to formally test the exclusion restriction; we leave this for future work.}

 Overall, we estimate that if everyone were to be taken off the waitlist there would be an additional $[0.06, 1.23]$ ED visits per person relative to the oracle policy that enrolls individuals into Medicaid based on their potential outcomes (95\% CI $[0.04, 1.28]$), and between $[0\%, 48.3\%]$ of individuals would experience any more ED visits relative to the oracle policy (95\% CI $[0\%, 49\%]$).
 Again there is substantial heterogeneity in these upper bounds.
-Figure~\ref{fig:ed_het_plot_1_iv} shows the estimated bounds stratified by education and whether the individual had an ED visits in the 14 months pre-randomization, and Figure~\ref{fig:ed_het_plot_2_iv} shows estimates of the conditional bounds given the modeled number of primary-care-treatable ED visits in the pre-period.
-As with selection off the waitlist, we see that the bounds are much smaller for individuals with no or few pre-period ED visits, while there is a larger degree of uncertainty---and consequently more potential upside for optimizing the enrollment policy---for individuals with more pre-period ED visits.
+Figure~\ref{fig:ed_het_plot_1_iv} shows the estimated bounds stratified by education and whether the individual had an ED visits in the 14 months pre-randomization.
+As with selection off the waitlist, we see that the bounds are much smaller for individuals with no ED visits.